Axl Rose booed at Rock Hall of Fame induction

 "Most singers are crazy.
 I can vouch for that," Armstrong told the audience.
 He praised Rose: "He is one of the best front men to ever touch a microphone."
 Then added: "Sometimes you have to look back at chapters of your life to move forward."

-Rose was the first artist to publicly snub the honor since surviving members of punk rockers the Sex Pistols, inducted in 2006, refused to attend the ceremony.
+Rose was the first artist to publicly snub the honour since surviving members of punk rockers the Sex Pistols, inducted in 2006, refused to attend the ceremony.

 Earlier in the week, Rose issued open letter to the public saying he would "respectfully decline my induction as a member of Guns N' Roses to the Rock And Roll Hall Of Fame" at Saturday's 27th Annual ceremony in Cleveland.